nillnought/javafx-documentation/docs/Setting_Up.md

     }
 ```
-!!! note
-    When we extend Application we must provide an implementation of its start method
+When we extend application we must provide an implementation of its start method.
 5. Override the start method:

 ```java title="MainMenu.java" linenums="1"